cosmos2718/Kimyubin/index.md

 I am currently a senior undergraduate student in the Department of Physics at Ewha Womans University.
 I am majoring in physics and minoring in mathematics and philosophy.

 My research interests lie in astrophysics, particularly gravitational waves, multi-messenger astronomy, and artificial intelligence.
 Recently, I have developed a strong interest in **astroinformatics**—the integration of astronomy and data science to gain new insights from gravitational wave observatory data.

 ---

-### Hobbies

-I enjoy reading books from a wide range of fields, especially in the natural sciences.
-I also love watching musicals, listening to music, drawing, and creating videos.

-You can watch some educational videos I’ve uploaded on my YouTube channel, [@mulli_babo](https://www.youtube.com/@mulli_babo).

----